Image

 Appealing a Missouri DWI Administrative Hearing

-A license suspension or revocation after a DWI administrative hearing is not necessarily final—you can appeal the DOR’s decision by filing an appeal in the Kearney, MO circuit court within 15 days of the ruling.
-This appeal must be submitted in the circuit court of the county where your arrest occurred, and the DOR must be officially served with notice of the appeal.
-A Kearney, MO DWI administrative hearing lawyer from Combs Waterkotte can guide you through the process and represent you in court to get the best possible outcome.
+If your license has been suspended or revoked, you have the right to challenge the DOR’s decision by filing an appeal with the Kearney, MO circuit court within 15 days of the final ruling.
+This appeal must be filed in the circuit court of the Kearney, MO county where your arrest occurred, and the DOR must be formally served with notice of the appeal.
+A Combs Waterkotte Kearney, MO DWI administrative hearing lawyer can handle filing this appeal for you and represent you to get the best possible outcome.

 Keep in mind that filing an appeal does not automatically stop your suspension or revocation.
 Your license penalty could take effect before the court hears your case, meaning you may be unable to drive while waiting for a ruling.
 If the circuit court determines that the DOR lacked sufficient evidence to suspend your license, your driving privileges may be restored, but only after serving part of your suspension.